microsoft/pxt-arcade/docs/hardware/raspberry-pi/wooden-cabinet.md

 ![Rough edges](/static/hardware/raspberry-pi/wooden-cabinet/roughedges.jpg)

-* Use a router to clean the edges
+* Use a router to clean the edges.

 ![Route edges](/static/hardware/raspberry-pi/wooden-cabinet/routeedges.jpg)

-* cut and miter all the cuts set aside
+* Cut and miter all the cuts set aside.

 ## Assembly instructions

-* create 2 jigs that let you position boards 1/4" from the side
+* Create 2 jigs that let you position boards 1/4" from the side.
-* cut out various 1" x 1/2" strips needed to secure the boards.
+* Cut out various 1" x 1/2" strips needed to secure the boards.

 For each board,

-* cut out 2 strips and glue/pin them to the side
+* Cut out 2 strips and glue/pin them to the side.
-* use the jig to position the boards 1/4" from the sides.
+* Use the jig to position the boards 1/4" from the sides.

 Once all the boards are secured, attach the upper side of the arcade and you're done!